-The Group's related parties include its associates and joint venture, key management, postemployment benefit plans for the Group's employees and others as described below.
+The Group's related parties include its associates and joint venture, key management, post-AASB 124.18(g) employment benefit plans for the Group's employees and others as described below.
 In addition, Grant Thornton CLEARR has a subordinated loan from its main shareholder, the LOM Investment Trust (see Note 13.5 for information on terms and conditions), on which interest of \$200,000 (2014: \$200,000) is paid.

-AASB 124.17(b)(i) AASB 124.17(B)(ii) Unless otherwise stated, none of the transactions incorporate special terms and conditions and no guarantees were given or received.
+Unless otherwise stated, none of the transactions incorporate special terms and conditions and no guarantees were given or received.
 Outstanding balances are usually settled in cash.